Frequently Asked Questions

 What is the difference between service-learning and a community learning opportunity?

 Service-learning is a course-based experience in which students work with community organizations to address a community need.
 Their service assignment helps them to gain a better understanding of the course content.
 Regular, critical reflection is a key component to service-learning.
 In order to receive the Service-Learning Attribute, your course must meet designation requirements.
 Other community learning opportunities may have elements of service-learning, but do not meet best practices, or the service component is not required for all students.
-If you are not sure if your course is service-learning, you can contact Stacey Muse.
+If you are not sure if your course is service-learning, you can contact Abbey Grimmer.

 What does it mean to have my class registered as a community learning opportunity?